2021 Discipleship Cohort

 - Imagine a new way of doing and being church

-We plan to launch our 2021 Cohort in early September.
-Dates will be finalized soon.
+The 2021 Cohort will meet on Wednesday evenings beginning September 15.
 The Discipleship Cohort is a seven month journey.
 The content is broken up into three nine-week cycles.
 Each cycle is followed by a two-week break.

 - Discipleship Cohort | Over dinner, one night a week, 6-9 PM